-Topic # Recommendation Response 31 Hydro One Inc. should develop a system to ensure that timely refunds are available to customers who have overpaid their accounts, through inadvertence or system error.
+Topic # Recommendation Response 31 Hydro One Inc. should develop a system to ensure that timely refunds is are available to customers who have overpaid their accounts, through is inadvertence or system error.
 Hydro One offers customers the option of a refund cheque or credit upon request for inadvertent or system errors.
 The company is taking steps to ensure that these are issued in a timely manner.
 32 gn its bills to ensure maximum clarity.
 Hydro One is performing an extensive review and redesign of the bill format in 2015, with a plan to implement a new bill in 2016.
 The bill redesign will be based on industry best practices, and will leverage significant customer and front line employee feedback to ensure maximum darity.
 Note that, as this is a major customer-facing initiative, Hydro One will incorporate all the lessons learned from the recent billing issues to protect customer experience and mitigate disruption.
 33 Hydro One Inc. should consider best billing practices and consult its customers and other stakeholders in redesigning its bills to ensure that any revisions actually meet customer needs.
 The 2015 bill redesign process will include multiple input opportunities and design iteration checkpoints with customers and employees.
 Hydro One will look to current/recent successful bill redesign initiatives in the sector for guidance.
 Improving Customer Service Practices 34 Hydro One Inc. should prepare a single itemized bill, rather than multiple bills, to address rebilling because of mistakes, prolonged estimates, or other circumstances, along with accompanying correspondence setting out a clear explanation as to why the account has been reconciled.
 System changes to generate a "single itemized bill" are under evaluation, with anticipated implementation in the first quarter of 2016.
-35 Hydro One Inc. should post a clear explanation of the complaint process, including information about call centre and Customer Relations Centre escalations, and reference to external referrals.
+35 Hydro One Inc. should post a clear explanation of the complaint process, princluding information about call centre and Customer Relations Centre escalations, and reference to external referrals.
 Hydro One has a formal process for complaints management; any customer has the right to have an issue escalated.
 Hydro One will clarify its complaint process on its website.
-36 er Relations Centre staff :B, the Ontario appropriate.
-Hydro One refers matters to external agencies responsible for relevant topics (e.g. OEB, IESO, Ombudsman) where appropriate.
+36 Hydro One Inc. should ensure that the Customer Relations Centre staff I consistently provide external referrals to the OEB, the Ontario I Ombudsman and other relevant bodies where appropriate. s Hydro One refers matters to external agencies responsible for relevant topics (e.g. OEB, IESO, Ombudsman) where appropriate.
 This is an area that has been emphasized in recent script revisions and quality training for call centre agents.
-37 Hydro One Inc. should develop a procedure to ensure that customers are consistently offered clear, detailed and accurate explanations as well as apologies for poor service.
-When Hydro One revamped "bill literacy" training in the spring of 2014, these key call handling concepts and approaches were incorporated.
-This was rolled out to staff using a specific service model that emphasizes listening, acknowledgment, and apology as a way of recovering a situation and building rapport with customers.
-This was built into the revamped quality training program in 2014 and continues to be reinforced.
-38 Hydro One Inc. should ensure that its efforts to resolve billing issues are adequately monitored and coordinated to prevent duplication, inconsistency and negative impact on its customers.
+37 customers are ons as well as When Hydro One revamped "bill literacy" training in the spring of 2014, these key call handling concepts and approaches were incorporated.
+This was rolled out to staff using a specific service model that emphasizes listening, acknowledgment, and apology as a way of 38 Hydro One Inc. should ensure that its efforts to resolve billing issues are hadequately monitored and coordinated to prevent duplication, inconsistency and negative impact on its customers.
 Monitoring and coordination of billing resolution was implemented in April 2014 to provide visibility on all customer facing billing issues in order to drive timely resolution and a consistent customer treatment.